-M.A. in Media Studies
+M.A.
+Media Studies

 Master of arts in media studies is an academic program that involves students in the systematic study of mass media.

 The objective of the program is to enable students to achieve a comprehensive understanding of the systems, processes, networks, cultures and information associated with mass media.
 Programs of study are carefully tailored to individual student objectives.
 M.A. student capstone research and theses projects connect theory with practice.

 The program prepares students for doctoral study in mass communications and for professional positions in business and government requiring a comprehensive understanding of the historical, social and political implications of the media in society and advanced research skills to critically evaluate the processes and effects of the media.